14 February 2025 Novelty markets

 Anora2/5

-The Brutalist5/1
+The Substance9/2

-A Real Pain15/2
+A Real Pain17/2

 Best animated film

 Things are a little tighter when it comes to the best animated film award.
 Flow is a heart-wrenching film about a solitary cat who escapes a flood after being forced to team up with other animals.
-It is the 9/10 favourite to take the award.
+It is the Evens favourite to take the award.

 Best animated filmOdds